 What are the critical health issues facing women in Maryland these days?
-Most derive from the attempt of a small group of religious extremists to stigmatize women, to hoist their retrosexual agenda on the state and country.
+Most derive from the continuing attempt of a growing group of religious extremists to stigmatize women, to hoist their retrosexual agenda on the state and country.
 All involve turning the clock back to a time when women were the property of their fathers and husbands, when single women were scorned and economic opportunities for all women were severely restricted.
 To a time before women were finally able to exert control over their bodies and reproductive lives.

 We need strong leadership in Annapolis to secure the full range of women’s rights.
 Senator Sharon Grosfeld of District 18 was a reliable, strong and passionate voice for women’s rights and women’s health during her twelve years in the General Assembly.
 With her retirement in 2006 we lost that voice in the trenches in Annapolis, and have yet to replace it.